toni-santos/pfl-proj-poli/README.md

 ### Other Information

-This project should be ran in GHCi and has been tested to work on GHCi Linux.
+This project should be ran in GHCi and has been tested to work on GHCghici Linux.
 Compiling on GHC may result in errors.